The Best & Worst Times To Sell a House in 2026

 • Selling point is lower.

-• Buyers may have delays in getting finance finalized because of vacations and holidays.
+• Buyers may experience delays in finalizing financing due to vacations and holidays.

 • Scheduling viewings will be difficult because of holidays.